 Klonopin use should not be stopped at once.
 It should be reduced slowly in a medically supervised detox environment to ensure patient safety.
 Withdrawal symptoms (convulsions, psychosis, hallucinations, behavioral disorders, tremors, abdominal and muscle cramps) have occurred following abruptly ended use of the drug.

 If you or someone you know has a Klonopin abuse problem, please call Fort Lauderdale Behavioral Health Center at 800-585-7527.
-Our admissions counselors can answer your questions and schedule a free assessment.
+Our admissions counselors can answer your questions and schedule a no cost assessment.